wuxxin/infra-shared/README.md

 - `tang` - server used for getting a key shard for unattended encrypted storage unlock on boot
 - `mkosi` - build nspawn OS container images
 - `age` - ssh keys based encryption of production files and pulumi master password
-- `pipenv` - virtualenv management using Pipfile and Pipfile.lock
+- `uv`- virtualenv management using pyproject.toml and uv.lock

 ### Usage